Social media is no longer an optional marketing channel -- it's a necessary one.

 If you aren't in love with TED, you might want to check your pulse.
 This is a playlist of videos from TED Talks on social media.
 There may not be that much actionable advice in these videos, but if you want to become an expert on social media, these videos will give you insight into the deeper subject like "the hidden influence of social networks."

-If you're really new to social media, and you want to learn through a structured lesson experience, consider Lynda's massive library on social marketing classes.
+If you're really new to social media, and you want to learn through a structured lesson experience, consider Lynda's massive library on social marketing courses.

 Podcasts on Social Media